tunaecetin/Smart-Watch-Menu/README.md

 ## How to Run
 1. Open project in any Java IDE
-2. Run the main class (COMP1111Proje.java)
+2. Run the main class (BasicSmartWatch.java)

 ## Author
 tunaecetin